A Non-Traditional Short Biography

 Every Wednesday, local Tucson writers gather at the Downtown Cartel Coffee to pursue solo writing projects in companionable quiet with like-minded writers.
 Write Wednesday is open to all levels of writers.
 Locations sometimes change; interested writers should tweet at Reneé for location information.

-Regular attendees of Write Wednesday include the local writers, Anastasia Alexander, Adrienne Celt, Dana Diehl, Phil Ivory, Morgan Evan Miller, Alice Ritscherle, Michelle Ross, and Lilian Vercauteren.
-Alumni include Erin Zwiener and Lela Scott MacNeil.
+Regular attendees of Write Wednesday include the local writers, Anastasia Alexander, Adrienne Celt, Dana Diehl, Alice Hatcher, Phil Ivory, Morgan Evan Miller, Jessica Pryde, and Michelle Ross.
+Alumni include Erin Zwiener, Lela Scott MacNeil, and Lilian Vercauteren.

 2015 Writers Studio Amsterdam Fall Student Reading